xrazis/haris.razis.com/content/posts/balkan-tet.md

 We decided to head to Elbassan for the night, a 4-hour drive from our location.
 After a brief coffee stop in Berat, we arrived in Elbassan and explored its beautiful old city.
-The fourth day we had planned to do 250km and spend the night somewhere close the border, so we could enter Montenegro the next morning.
+The fourth day we had planned to do 250km and spend the night somewhere close to the border, so we could enter Montenegro the next morning.
 So we thought.

 {{< figure src="/blog/balkan-tet/IMG_2923.jpg" attr="Albania does not have food-rich bakeries like we do..." align=center link="/blog/balkan-tet/IMG_2923.jpg" target="_blank" >}}